 LINDA ITUNU has enjoyed a long and productive career at the apex of New Zealand women’s rugby.

 Itunu debuted for the Auckland Storm in 2003 and she has gone on to help the side win multiple national titles.
-Her three 2017 outings for the province has taken her tally of provincial games to 47.
+Her three 2017 outings for the province have taken her tally of provincial games to 47.
 In 2018 Itunu is set to break the prized 50 game mark in first class women’s rugby.

 2003 v World XV

 |Test Points Breakdown:||

 Auckland (2003 - present)